6 Google Search Tricks You Will Love

 Google is basically the go-to for all of us and there are numerous ways you can enhance your searches with these little tricks that Google built into their massive search engine.

-Google is basically the go-to for all of us when searching anything from recipes, how-to blogs, or the name of that one band that sang that one song you can’t stop humming.
+Google is the go-to for all of us when searching for anything from recipes, how-to blogs, or the name of that one band that sang that one song you can’t stop humming.
 What you may be unaware of are the numerous ways you can enhance your searches with these little tricks that Google built into their massive search engine.

 Narrow Your Results

 It seems as though almost anything you type into Google comes back with millions of results, making it difficult to find that exact answer you’re seeking.
 If, however, you put a plus sign (+) in front of one of your search terms it will tell Google to emphasize that term.
 You can also exclude words from your search by adding a minus (-) sign in front of them.
 If you are still having difficulty bringing up a specific topic, try adding quotes around your search to focus on a particular category of information.

 Let’s say you’re trying to remember a quote or book title, but you only remember a few words.
 You can type in the what you remember and use an asterisk (*) for the words you’re unsure about when searching.
 This will help your intended search surface much faster.

 Have to topics you want to search or compare?
 Just type “OR” between the two subjects you’re Googling to bring up results for both items.